 The mission of SBLC is to improve the self-sufficiency of educationally disadvantaged adults.
 SBLC is a community-based nonprofit organization providing functional literacy and life skills training, in addition to career preparation services, to residents in the Baltimore Area.
-30 years later, SBLC remains among only a few community-based adult literacy organizations still in operation.
+More than 30 years since our founding, SBLC remains among only a few community-based adult literacy organizations still in operation.

 Meeting Baltimore’s Adult Literacy Needs